 There is a lot that is possible beyond this beginner’s route, but the beginner’s route is a great place to start.

 So if you’re thinking about delving into the world of schema markup, I encourage you: do it.
-There are tools that will help you with the basics, and the value to your website will be worth it!
+There are tools that will help you with the basics, and the value to the SEO of your website will be worth it!